xunker/array-subindex/README.md

 Are you tired of The Man getting you down by only letting you use whole integers as array indexes?
 Who isn't, dude!
 Seriously, who is The Man anyway?

-Now you can, in Ruby at least:
+Now you can get back at "The Man", in Ruby at least:

 ```ruby
 [1,2,3][0.5] == 1.5